Can You Vacuum Seal Bread Without Smashing It?

 Common Challenges & Solutions

-1. Smashed Bread
+1. Smashed Bread from Over-Vacuuming

-Issue: Strong suction crushes soft bread.
+Issue: Strong suction on handheld sealers easily crushes soft bread.

 2. Leaky Seals